Healthy Homes Assessment Plimmerton

 Draught Stopping Plimmerton

-Draughts increase the likelihood of lower temperatures in houses.
-A damp home will cost more to heat, which results in wasting money and energy.
+Draughts may lead to less temperature in houses.
+A cold home will cost more to heat, resulting in wasted energy and increased bills.

-If you are able to feel external air flowing in or the air is clear out of a hole or gap and you are able to feel it, it is likely to be a gap or hole that requirements sealing in the way you can.
+If you are able to feel external air coming in or the air is clear from a crack or a gap or crack, then it’s likely to be a gap or hole which requirements sealing in some way.
 Large gaps and cracks should be permanently stopped.
-Cracks that are greater than 3mm and allow air to enter or exit of the home require sealing.
-For instance, if an open fireplace isn’t in use it can create draughts.
-This should be sealed from.
-Property managers and landlords are accountable for ensuring that these draughts are stopped as much as imaginable.
+Cracks that are greater than 3mm and allow air in or out from your home require the sealing.
+In the case of an open fireplace isn’t used it can cause draughts and should be sealed from.
+Property managers and landlords are responsible for making sure that draughts from the fireplace are removed as far as possible.

-You don’t require to block off holes or gaps in the building.
-For instance, small gaps around doors and windows may be required to allow for the movement of the building as the household warms and cools to allow them to be opened and closed rather than being stuck.
-We will inspect all doors and windows in an Healthy Homes assessment of your rental property.
+There is no require to block up intentional gaps or holes that are part of the building.
+For instance, small gaps around windows and doors might be necessary to allow for movement of the structure when the home is heated and cools so that they are able to be closed and opened instead of than sticking.
+We will test the windows and doors in our Healthy Homes assessment of your rental property.

 draught stopping building inspections